 The Social Cost of Carbon estimates the monetary damages that result from carbon pollution – essentially putting a value on the effects of climate change that are already costing us today.
 The Obama Administration requires agencies to factor in these damages when making new policies.
 After careful scientific analysis, the current estimate was increased to $37 per metric ton of carbon pollution.
-But Big Oil and Big Coal oppose this increase, attempting to reduce the social cost of carbon so that they can continue polluting recklessly.
+Polluters oppose this increase, attempting to reduce the social cost of carbon so that they can continue polluting recklessly – while the rest of us pay to clean up their mess.

-Help us stand up for a future where the cost of carbon pollution on our health, our livelihoods and our children is taken into account.
+Help us stand up for a future where we count the cost of carbon pollution to our health, our livelihoods, and our children.
 Add your signature now.

 Dear Office of Management and Budget,